-- 30.1.3 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him. - 30.1.4 A person where disclosures revealed by a Disclosure and Barring Service check against such a person are such that it would be inappropriate for him to become or continue as a Director or would adversely affect public confidence in the Trust or otherwise bring the Trust into disrepute. - 30.1.5 A person who is a member of the Council of Governors. - 33.1.6 A person who is the spouse, partner, parent or child of an existing member of the Board of Directors of the Trust. - 30.1.7 A person who is not a fit and proper person for the purposes of Regulation 5 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and/or Condition G4 of the Trust's Licence. - 30.1.8 A person is subject of a disqualification order made under the Company Directors Disqualification Act 1986. - 30.1.9 A person whose tenure of office as Group Chair or a member or Director of a health service body has been terminated on the grounds that their appointment is not in the interests of the health service for reasons including non-attendance at meetings, or for non-disclosure of a pecuniary interest. - 30.1.10 A person who has within the preceding two years been dismissed, otherwise than by reason of redundancy or for ill health, from any paid employment with a health service body or a local authority - 30.1.11 A person who is the subject of an order under the Sexual Offences Act 2003. - 30.1.12 A person who is included in any barred list established under the Safeguarding Vulnerable Adults Act 2006 or any equivalent list. - 30.1.13 A person who is a Director or Governor or Governing Body member or equivalent of another NHS body except with the approval of the Board of Directors for Group Executive Directors or the Council of Governors for Non-Executive Directors. - 30.1.14 In the case of Non-Executive Directors, a person who is no longer a member of one of the public constituencies. - 30.1.15 In the case of the Non-Executive Directors, a person who has refused without any reasonable cause to fulfill any training requirement established by the Board of Directors.
+- 29.1 The following may not become or continue as a member of the Board of Directors: - 29.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged. - 29.1.2 a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it. - 29.1.3 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him. - 29.1.4 A person where disclosures revealed by a Disclosure and Barring Service check against such a person are such that it would be inappropriate for him to become or continue as a Director or would adversely affect public confidence in the Trust or otherwise bring the Trust into disrepute. - 29.1.5 A person who is a Governor. - 29.1.6 A person who is the spouse, partner, parent or child of an existing member of the Board of Directors of the Trust. - 29.1.7 A person who is not a fit and proper person for the purposes of Regulation 5 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and/or Condition G4 of the Trust's License. - 29.1.8 A person is subject of a disqualification order made under the Company Directors Disqualification Act 1986. - 29.1.9 A person whose tenure of office as Group Chair or a member or Director of a health service body has been terminated on the grounds that their appointment is not in the interests of the health service for reasons including non-attendance at meetings, or for non-disclosure of a pecuniary interest. - 29.1.10 A person who has within the preceding two years been dismissed, otherwise than by reason of redundancy or for ill health, from any paid employment with a health service body or a local authority - 29.1.11 A person who is the subject of an order under the Sexual Offences Act 2003. - 29.1.12 A person who is included in any barred list established under the Safeguarding Vulnerable Adults Act 2006 or any equivalent list.

-30.1.16 A person who is a member of a Local Authority's Overview and Scrutiny Committee or Health and Wellbeing Board covering health matters.
+- 29.1.13 A person who is a Director or Governor or Governing Body member or equivalent of another NHS body except with the approval of the Board of Directors for Group Executive Directors or the Council of Governors for Group Non-Executive Directors. - 29.1.14 In the case of Group Non-Executive Directors, a person who is no longer a member of one of the public constituencies. - 29.1.15 In the case of the Group Non-Executive Directors, a person who has refused without any reasonable cause to fulfill any training requirement established by the Board of Directors. - 29.1.16 A person who is a member of a Local Authority's Overview and Scrutiny Committee or Health and Wellbeing Board covering health matters.

-31. Board of Directors (Meetings)
+30. Board of Directors (Meetings)

-- 31.1 Meetings of the Board of Directors shall be open to members of the public.
+- 30.1 Meetings of the Board of Directors shall be open to members of the public.